vpaliy/android-music-app/README.md

 # Fitness-Sound
 Simplified version of Melophile.

 This is a simple music app which is based on Melophile.
+This app doesn't require authentication.
+You just get in, search for music, and listen to it.

 # What can I do with it? #
 - stream music